Functional Testing for GallBladder Health

 Bile is a key digestive fluid that is made by the liver and is stored in the gallbladder.
 Bile has several important roles but most significantly it emulsifies fats so they can be absorbed and used as a fuel source for the body.
 When the body is under stress, it reduces the functional capacity of the liver and can lead to a thick and sluggish bile production and poor gallbladder contractability.

-There are a number of major symptoms associated with a sluggish gallbladder.
+There are a number of major symptoms associated with sluggish gallbladder health.
 The most common one includes pain after a fatty meal (especially in right shoulder blade region or liver area of the stomach.
 Other more subtle clues include constipation, tiredness and bloating after having a fatty meal and fat in the stools.
 Here is a whole list of possible symptoms:

 Poor GallBladder Function:

-Poor gallbladder function can lead to a number of serious health problems including the formation of gallstones.
+Poor gallbladder health and function can lead to a number of serious problems including the formation of gallstones.
 Unfortunately, the mainstream medical system has no solution for sluggish bile production which is also termed “biliary stasis.”
-They just watch and wait until the gallbladder gets so log jammed with gall stones that it needs to be removed.
+They just watch and wait until the gallbladder health gets so log jammed with gall stones that it needs to be removed.
 This process takes years and is completely avoidable.

 A review study in the British Medical Journal found that 50% of patients who had a gallbladder surgery didn’t see improvement in their digestive health complaints (1).
-This article goes over the best ways to test the functionality of the hepato-biliary (liver-gallbladder) system.
+This article goes over the best ways to test the functionality of the hepato-biliary (liver and gallbladder health) system.